Melanotan II: Mechanism of action

-History
+History and research

 Research in the early 1960s showed that in rats, administration of α-MSH caused sexual arousal, and work on this continued in many labs up through the 1980s, when scientists at the University of Arizona began attempting to develop α-MSH and analogs as potential sunless tanning agents, and synthesized and tested several analogs, including melanotan-I and melanotan II.

 Early in the research process one of the scientists, who was conducting experiments on himself with an early tool compound, melanotan II, injected himself with twice the dose he intended to and got an eight-hour erection, along with nausea and vomiting.

 As a tanning agent, melanotan I (now known as afamelanotide) was licensed by Competitive Technologies, a technology transfer company operating on behalf of the University of Arizona, to an Australian startup called Epitan, which changed its name to Clinuvel in 2006.
+Afamelanotide was approved by the FDA in 2019.

 As a sexual dysfunction agent, melanotan II was licensed by Competitive Technologies to Palatin Technologies.
+Palatin ceased development of melanotan II in 2000 and synthesized, patented, and began to develop bremelanotide, a likely metabolite of melanotan II that differs in that it has a carboxy group where melanotan II has an amide.

+Clinuvel Pharmaceuticals intended to offer it as a cosmetic, but abandoned this pursuit in the 2000s.

-Palatin ceased development of melanotan II in 2000 and synthesized, patented, and began to develop bremelanotide, a likely metabolite of melanotan II that differs in that it has a hydroxyl group where melanotan II has an amide.
-Competitive Technologies sued Palatin for breach of contract and tried to claim ownership of bremelanotide; the parties settled in 2008 with Palatin retaining rights to bremelanotide, returning rights to melanotan II to Competitive Technologies, and paying US$800,000.
+Competitive Technologies (Clinuvel) sued Palatin for breach of contract and tried to claim ownership of bremelanotide; the parties settled in 2008 with Palatin retaining rights to bremelanotide, returning rights to melanotan II to Competitive Technologies, and paying US$800,000.

+Melanotan-II may cause reversible darkening of moles and freckles.
+It is unclear if Melanotan II can increase (or reduce) the risk of developing melanoma.
+Reports of melanomas associated with the use of Melanotan II have coincided with heavy sunbathing and sun bed use.
+A 2013 scientific review found there was no conclusive evidence it causes melanoma, and a 2021 review concluded "the increased risk of melanoma in Melanotan users, who use it for tanning and exhibit sun-seeking behaviour, can probably be explained by more UV exposure".
+A 2020 in vivo study found that Melanotan II suppressed the progression of melanomas.

 Society and culture

-Numerous products are sold online and in gyms and beauty salons as "melanotan" or "melanotan-1" or "melanotan-2" in their marketing.
+Numerous products are sold online and in gyms and beauty salons as "melanotan" or "melanotan-1", "melanotan-2" or "Barbie drug" in their marketing.
+Sale of these products for human use is illegal in many jurisdictions.

-The unregulated products are not legal to be sold for human usage in any jurisdiction.

 Starting in 2007, health agencies in various countries began issuing warnings against their use.